zuozhenggh/learning-library/analytics-library/redbull-map/build-geojson/build-geojson.md

     > **Note:** Use the [Circuit Zandvoort](https://www.formula1.com/en/racing/2021/Netherlands/Circuit.html) layout to find each turn.
 You will find turns labeled 1-14.

-3. Create a GeoJSON file with Points using the “Draw a Marker” option.
+3. Create a GeoJSON file with Points using the “**Draw a Marker**” option.
 Add the 14 turns to your map.

     ![](images/draw-marker.png " ")
     ![](images/circuit-zandvoort.png " ")